aguilar8788/GalvanizeReads/README.md

 PostgreSQL

 #To Use Repo
-Fork and clone this repo locally npm install dependencies create the database galvanize-reads utilize nodemon to run a development server
+Fork and clone this repo locally, npm install dependencies, create the database galvanize-reads, utilize nodemon to run a development server
+To deploy you must create a .env file, and add a DATABASE_URL= key.